Free U.S. shipping on orders $45+ · Subscribe & save

 Where methylliberine really shines is in stacks.
 Paired with theacrine and a low dose of caffeine, it provides the initial kick while theacrine handles the sustained drive.
 Think of it as the first stage of a rocket: it gets you moving fast, then hands off to something with more endurance.

-Typical dose: 100-200mg.
+Typical dose: 100-200 mg.
 Limitation: Short duration means it works best in combination, not solo.

 5. L-Theanine (The Dopamine Smoother)

 L-Theanine doesn't spike dopamine.
 It does something arguably more useful: it smooths out the dopamine response from other stimulants while contributing its own modest dopaminergic effect.
-That's why it appears on nearly every list of the best nootropics for dopamine, not as a star but as the ingredient that makes stars perform better.
+That's why it appears on nearly every serious list of the best nootropics for dopamine, not as a star but as the ingredient that makes stars perform better.

-Typical dose: 100-200mg.
-Best paired with: Caffeine (the classic 2:1 ratio of L-Theanine to caffeine).
+Typical dose: 100-200 mg.
+Best paired with: Caffeine (the 2:1 ratio is the most studied combination in nootropic research).

 6. Citicoline (The Builder)